 Local Community: UR has a long reputation in supporting and working interactive with the local community.
 The term "JJ Ugland Companies" has often been used as the sponsoring entity.
 General reference is made to the JJUC.no home page.
 Through sponsor meetings and participation, opinions and viewpoints are exchanged.
-In addition, as a participant company in "Samfunnsansvar på Agder" the company has presented its CSR work and received constructive feedback both pro's and con's.
-Samfunnsansvar på Agder represents a number of local companies of varying sizes and products, ensuring a broad perspective.

 Work with respect to reengagement of the above has commenced.
-A specific questionnaire is under development and planned complete and ready for issue to the stakeholders during the second half of 2015.
-Their response will facilitate and form the basis for a new materiality analysis for 1\2016.
-This is in line with previously reported schedule and the situation will be updated in the 2015 GRI report.
+A specific questionnaire is under development and planed complete and ready for issue to the stakeholders during 2016.
+Their response will facilitate and form the basis for a new materiality analysis for 2017.